Thanatisia/help-compendium/tools/compendium-reader/README.md

 ## Information
 ### Description
-+ An assistant CLI utility used to retrieve/read help/manuals from the compendium on the local machinr
++ An assistant CLI utility used to retrieve/read help/manuals from the compendium on the local machine

 ### Features
 1. Check if the manual/help of the topic of choice exists in the temporary directory